Tamarindo94/arrive/README.md

 # arrive.js
 [![CDNJS version](https://img.shields.io/cdnjs/v/arrive.svg)](https://cdnjs.com/libraries/arrive)

+Customized version of [arrive.js](https://github.com/uzairfarooq/arrive) by [uzairfarooq](https://github.com/uzairfarooq).

+Differences:

+- added aliases 'once' and 'foam' for options 'onceOnly' and 'fireOnAttributesModification'; if the alias is true, the original option is considered true, but not vice versa
+- callback does not fire on timeout, unless new option 'fireOnTimeout' is set to true

+---

 A lightweight JS library for watching DOM element creation and removal using [Mutation Observers](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).

 ## Key Features